jina-ai/jina/docs/fundamentals/executor/executor-api.md

 ## Use Executor out of Flow

-`Executor` object can be used directly just like a regular Python object.
-For example,
+`Executor` objects can be used directly, just like a regular Python object.
+For example:

 ```python
 from docarray import DocumentArray, Document